Ladme/memdian/README.md

 ### Example
 ```
-wdmap -c system.gro -f md_centered_fit.xtc -l "resname POPC" -x 3.2-15.2 -y "3.2 - 15.2" -e 3.0
+wdmap -c system.gro -f md_centered.xtc -l "resname POPC" -x 3.2-15.2 -y "3.2 - 15.2" -e 3.0
 ```

 `wdmap` will load information about the atoms (but not atom coordinates) from `system.gro`.
-Every simulation frame saved in the trajectory `md_centered_fit.xtc` will be analyzed.
+Every simulation frame saved in the trajectory `md_centered.xtc` will be analyzed.
 Analyzed part of the simulation box can be specified using the flags `-x` and `-y`.
 In this case, `wdmap` will only analyze block-shaped area spanning from `3.2 nm` to `15.2 nm` on the x-axis and from `3.2 nm` to `15.2 nm` on the y-axis.
 The size of the area on the z-axis corresponds to the current size of the simulation box.

 All atoms corresponding to residues named `POPC` will be considered to be membrane lipid atoms.
 Atoms named `W` (default option) will be considered to represent water molecules and will be used to calculate the water defect.
 Only water atoms closer than _1.5_ nm (flag `-e 3.0`) from the geometric center of the `POPC` residues will be considered to be part of the water defect.